anakinj/jwt-eddsa/README.md

 # jwt-eddsa

-A library extending the ruby-jwt gem with EdDSA algorithms
+A library extending the ruby-jwt gem with EdDSA algorithms.
+Based on [RFC 8037](https://datatracker.ietf.org/doc/html/rfc8037).

 **NOTE: This gem is still WIP**